Egorka0708/Egorka0708/README.md

 # 💫 About Me:
 - Graduated from Ural Federal University (2018-2022)
-- Worked as a backend programmer in the Lomonosov School project (June 2021 to September 2022) [Lomonosov School](https://lomonosov.school)
+- Worked as a backend programmer in the Everside (June 2021 to September 2022) [Everside](https://everside.tech/)
 - Now I am studying for a master's degree at Ural Federal University and actively looking for a job